soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/manage-jobs.md

 description: ""
 ---

-# Manage jobs in a data investigation
+# Manage jobs in Data Investigations

 Here's a list of the jobs that are tracked on the **Jobs** tab of an investigation in Data Investigations.